-Plagiarism is defined as the unauthorized use of the writings, ideas and/or computer-generated material of others without appropriate acknowledgement and the representation of them as one’s own original work.
+Plagiarism is defined as the unauthorized use of the writings, ideas and/or computer-generated material of others without appropriate acknowledgement, and the representation of them as one’s own original work.
+It also includes the unauthorized use of computer-generated material via artificial intelligence (AI) and other emerging technologies without appropriate acknowledgement and the representation of them as one’s own original work.
 Plagiarism encompasses acts of inadvertent failure to acknowledge sources, as well as improper attribution due to poor citation.

 When using ideas/words from other sources, the student must clearly define the sources using standard methods of citation.
 Plagiarism can occur even when one does not use the exact words of another author.
 Paraphrasing written material by changing or rearranging words without the proper attribution is still considered plagiarism (even if it eludes identification by plagiarism detection software).
 It is therefore critically important that students understand how to cite.
 If students have any questions about the proper use and citation of material from other sources, they should seek help from their professors.